klaytn/klaytn-docs/docs/misc/glossary.md

 The public mainnet of the Klaytn platform.
 It is the production environment for Klaytn applications and services.

 See also Klaytn Testnet [Baobab](#baobab).
+### dApp (Decentralized Application)

+An application that runs on a decentralized network like blockchain,  independent of a single server controlled by a company. dApps are potentially more secure, transparent, and resistant to censorship.

 ### endpoint node (EN)